 Job Description: Peer Writing Consultant

-The application process for fall quarter 2019 will begin in the spring of 2019
+The application review process for fall quarter 2019 will begin in May 2019

 Title: Peer Writing Consultant

 Peer Consultants at the University of Washington Bothell Writing and Communication Center tutor UW Bothell students through individual conferences, group workshops (within and outside of scheduled courses) and peer groups.
 Our goal is to help students become stronger, more confident writers and communicators.

 Peer consultants are also responsible for completing projects related to educational outreach, marketing and/or teaching.
 These tasks have included, for example, visiting classes to publicize our services, and assisting with peer review sessions.

 Personal and professional development opportunities include strengthening reading, writing and communication skills; working with a diverse population of students; ongoing training and mentorship opportunities; contributing to the campus writing culture, and publishing opportunities.